pekrau/adhoc/README.md

 Other tools can be implemented as the need arises.
 Contact the administrator.

-### RESTful interface

-The Adhoc web interface is RESTful, meaning that scripts can easily be written to access the system.

 ### Databases

 The databases for the tools are managed by the administrator.